lab5e/spancli/README.md

 *There is a ws subcommand right now as well, but this will go away in the future.*

+## Environment variables

+In order to make life a bit easier, two of the required command line options can be set from the environment.
+Also, it is a good idea to not use the `--token` option if you can avoid it since this makes your token end up in your command line history.

+- `--token` option can be set in `SPAN_API_TOKEN`
+- `--collection-id` option can be set in `SPAN_COLLECTION_ID`

+If you have these environment variables set you can omit their respective options.
+If you do specify the command line options they will override what is set in the environment.

 ## Installing

 You can install this utility by issuing the following command.